 Frequently Asked Questions

-What is clinical art therapy?
+What is art therapy?

 Art therapy is a mental health profession where clients, guided by a licensed/ registered and board certified art therapist, use various art forms and the creative process to express their emotions, address emotional conflicts, increase self-awareness, manage behaviors, develop social skills, promote reality orientation, reduce anxiety, and boost self-esteem.
 The primary goal of art therapy is to help clients improve their functioning and overall sense of well-being.

-Therapeutic arts is great for daily stress management and to explore art on an emotional level.
+Therapeutic arts is a form of coaching that is great for daily stress management and to explore art on an emotional level.
 Therapeutic arts can be for anybody and everybody.

 Who can benefit from art therapy?